catvw/ece251-computer/REPORT.md

 ## `B`, `BZ`, and `BNN`
 As it turns out, this architecture permits no-delay branching!
-Since next-instruction loads are set up at the same time as instruction execution, and since the branch conditions only depend on the current value of the accumulator, they can simply hijack the `address` register and assign a new value to the program counter.
-Even more fortuitously, those assignments both use the value `address + [branch offset] + [advance if not stalled]`!
-Sometimes things just work out.
+Since next-instruction loads are set up at the same time as instruction execution, the address of the next instruction to load is just `PC + [branch offset] + [advance if not stalled]`, which may just be assigned to `address` and the program counter.
+Very convenient.

 ## `MUL` and `DIV`
 `MUL` is as simple as an ALU instruction; it just has an extra switch to use